ADVANTICS/documentation/charge-controllers/evcc_noise_developments.md

 - As the PLC firmware is pushing these measurements "on change", their "change" algorithm also improved a lot as we managed to squash many edge-cases happening only under noise.
 - We asked to have extra raw data with each pushed measurement.
-With it we devised a noise quantifier, filter, and a compensation mechanism.
+With it we devised a noise quantifier, a filter, and a compensation mechanism.

 So, not only Vertexcom now provides a more noise resilient solution.
 We also have more leeway in deciding which measurements we deem reliable.
 And on top of that, as we can also quantify the noise,